 This course is designed to help students learn Social Studies-specific instructional strategies and then to design curriculum utilizing those strategies.
 Content will include aspects of history, geography, economics, psychology, government and political science.
 Aspects of Social Studies will be examined to identify specific pedagogical practices effective for this content area.
 General instructional methods will be integrated with subject-specific practices to prepare students to integrate best practices in their content area.
 Course content will align with Specialized Professional Associations (SPA's) and INTASC standards.
-Edu 560 Two and a half credits, spring term.
+A 14-hour practicum is included in this class.
+Edu 560 Two credits, spring term.